 Like many people who’ve been following the blockchain space for a long time, I try to learn, unlearn and revise my opinions on it.
-I’m going to try to capture where my views stand as of November 2018 in different posts, dedicated to very different parts of the ecosystem that could end up creating trillions in future value:
+I’m going to try to capture where my views stand as of November 2018 by dedicating posts to different parts of the ecosystem that could end up creating trillions in future value:

 Note: I deliberately avoid discussing private blockchains.
 They have nothing to offer over well-designed, well-built software that uses no blockchains.
 Between trusting parties, any use of blockchain isn’t only pointless, but also a terrible design choice (my post about web 3.0 might give you an idea about why).
 Suits don’t get fired for choosing private blockchains in 2018, but they most likely should.